ericsnoddy/MP3Player/README.md

 program default folder suggestion in this cs50 version of the program but any folder containing mp3s or subfolders of mp3s can be opted.

-##

-# imported modules:

-# import pygame as pg
-# tk (tkinter)
-# mutagen

-pygame is described above. tkinter, a popular user dialog module, is used only to retrieve music folder from the user. mutagen is a third party module for manipulating song files; needed to extract metadata including song length, as pygame music has limited functionality in this area.
-(Calculating song's time position is a real pain that involves tracking how long current sound has been playing with offsets such as rewinding and pausing.)